 The four skills of putting are simply reading the putt, aiming the putter face and body, rolling the rock, and controlling distance.
 Cooperating with the innate processes while executing each skill and then blending those instinctive skills produces a lethal advantage on the putting green you have not experienced yet.
 We can all be cats on the green indeed.
 "Thinkin you're stinkin" is amplified greatly on the putting green where the mental pressure of pass or fail is always imminent.
-What I present to you will be life changing.
-Promise and fact.
+Imagine always being totally relaxed on the putting green.

 "The main thrust of this new approach is to complement and enhance innate human processes for perception and movement in putting.
 That is, the golfer wants to learn how to putt instinctively using the same processes of perception and movement relied upon by all humans everyday since the beginning of human life.
 I term this enterprise "The Mechanics of Instinct", meaning not that golfers require a full blown education in neuroscience, but that golfers need to know in simple terms how to use their innate processes accurately and effectively on the green."

 Lethally effective putting in true cooperation with the non-conscious processes that control human perception and movement